-Page Reference Support/oppose Decision sought Reasons covenants or other legal agreements entered into with the District Council, or Waikato Regional Council, or Department of Conservation, or QEII Trust; 17-45 22.2.8 Indigenous vegetation clearance - outside a Significant Natural Area (RD1) Support in part Amend 22.2.8 (RD1) as follows and make consequential changes needed to give effect to this relief: (a) Indigenous Vegetation clearance outside a Significant Natural Area identified on the planning maps or in Schedule 30.5 (Urban Allotment Significant Natural Areas) that does not comply with one or more conditions of Rule 22.2.8 P1, P2 or P3. (b) Council's discretion is restricted to the following matters: (i) the extent to which the clearance will result in the fragmentation and isolation of indigenous ecosystems and habitats, including the loss of corridors or connections that link indigenous ecosystems and habitat and the loss of buffering of indigenous ecosystems; (ii) the extent to which the clearance will result in loss, damage or disruption to ecological processes, functions and ecological integrity, including ecosystem services; (iii) the extent to which cumulative effects have been considered and addressed; (iv) the extent to which the clearance on Maaori Freehold Land or Maaori Customary Land affects Tangata Federated Farmers understand the intent of this rule is to give effect to the WRPS.
+Page Reference Support/oppose Decision sought Reasons planted and managed specifically for commercial production forestry, horticulture or agriculture purposes. (ix) To give effect to a Sustainable Forest Management Plan or Permit as approved under the Forests Act 1949 prior to 16 September 2010; (x) Activities are carried out subject to and in accordance with any specific covenants or other legal agreements entered into with the District Council, or Waikato Regional Council, or Department of Conservation, or QEII Trust; 17-45 22.2.8 Indigenous vegetation clearance - outside a Significant Natural Area (RD1) Support in part Amend 22.2.8 (RD1) as follows and make consequential changes needed to give effect to this relief: (a) Indigenous Vegetation clearance outside a Significant Natural Area identified on the planning maps or in Schedule 30.5 (Urban Allotment Significant Natural Areas) that does not comply with one or more conditions of Rule 22.2.8 P1, P2 or P3. (b) Council's discretion is restricted to the following matters: (i) the extent to which the clearance will result in the fragmentation and isolation of indigenous ecosystems and habitats, including the loss of corridors or connections that link indigenous ecosystems and habitat and the loss of buffering of indigenous ecosystems; (ii) the extent to which the clearance will Federated Farmers understand the intent of this rule is to give effect to the WRPS.
 The matters of discretion are broadly accepted with the exception of RD1(b)(iv) which we do not consider is appropriate to apply to land which is in private ownership.